What are common ownership structures for ownership of commercial real estate?

 The most commonly used ownership structures for commercial real estate are:

-- Direct ownership by individuals (least common structure due to increased liability exposure)
+- Direct ownership by individuals (least common structure due to increased liability exposure).

-- Direct ownership through companies
+- Direct ownership through companies.

-- Trusts, including specific real estate trusts which rights are publicly traded (e.g. FIBRAs and CKDs)
+- Trusts, including specific real estate trusts which rights are publicly traded (e.g. FIBRAs and CKDs).

 FIBRAs (fideicomisos de inversión en bienes raíces).
-Are a Mexican equivalent of REITs (real estate investment trusts) that have become one of the most attractive mechanisms for real estate developers for its tax benefits.
-Real property owners create a FIBRA by conveying title to a Mexican trust which, in turn, issues real estate trust certificates in a registered stock exchange providing that the resources obtained from such allocation are used to acquire and develop real estate intended for leasing, based on certain eligibility criteria established under the FIBRA governing documents.
+Mexican equivalent of REITs (real estate investment trusts) that have become one of the most attractive mechanisms for real estate developers for its tax benefits.
+Real property owners create a FIBRA by conveying title to a Mexican trust, which, in turn, issues real estate trust certificates in a registered stock exchange providing that the resources obtained from such allocation are used to acquire and develop real estate intended for leasing, based on certain eligibility criteria established under the FIBRA governing documents.

 CKDs (certificados de capital de desarrollo).
-Development capital certificates (known as CKDs) are investment vehicles structured through a Mexican trust which receive resources from the public offering of trust certificates (mainly from pension plan funds), to finance national infrastructure and real estate projects, as well as to perform investments of private capital in promoted companies.
+Development capital certificates (known as CKDs) are investment vehicles structured through a Mexican trust which receive resources from the public offering of trust certificates (mainly from pension funds), to finance national infrastructure and real estate projects, as well as to perform investments of private capital in promoted companies.